blobostuff/rnd/trou-du-cul.md

 ##### Turns

 *The general unfolding of turns is described in the following paragraphs.
-Keep in mind that special cases are described in later paragraphs.*
+As you read the first paragraphs, keep in mind that special cases are described in later paragraphs.*

 *For games with uneven numbers of player*, at the beginning of one's turn, one may chose to exchange one of the cards on *the table* for a card of their hand